Infection

-If the host has upper hand, due to increased host-resistance it remains healthy and the parasite is either driven away or assumes a being relationship with the host.
+If the host has the upper hand, due to increased host resistance it remains healthy and the parasite is either driven away or assumes a being relationship with the host.

-The concept of infection in the host parasite relationship is expressed in the body's normal flora, Normal flora exists on skin, oral cavity, upper respiratory tract, latter part of small intestine and the large intestine.
+The concept of infection in the host-parasite relationship is expressed in the body's normal flora, Normal flora exists on the skin, oral cavity, upper respiratory tract, latter part of the small intestine, and the large intestine.
 The normal flora undergoes changes in response to the internal environment of the body.

 Pathogenicity

-It refers to the ability of a parasite to gain entry into host's tissues and bring about a change resulting in a change of health and thus disease.
+It refers to a parasite's ability to enter the host's tissues and bring about a change resulting in a shift in health and thus disease.
 Pathogen city is a function of the invasive nature of the parasite as well as the level of resistance in the host.

 Progress of Disease

-Disease is a dynamic chain of events that articulates the competition between host and parasite.
+Disease is a dynamic chain of events articulating the competition between host and parasite.
 Most diseases follow a certain recognizable pattern of development.
-The various phases of disease development that appears in sequence are as follows-
+The various phases of disease development that appear in sequence are as follows-

 3. Period of Acme - This is the acute phase when specific symptoms appear.
 There may be red rashes on the body, lesions on the brain, jaundice, swollen glands in the skin, etc. High fever and chills may occur.